 Burien Just Cause Eviction.

 Residential landlords with rental properties in Burien must comply with local just cause eviction laws in addition to state laws.
 This is true even if the tenant is month-to-month.
-Just cause eviction laws do not authorize a landlord to break a lease.
+Just cause eviction laws do not authorize a landlord to break a lease term early, even to sell or for the landlord to move into the property.

-Just cause includes, among other grounds, failure to pay rent and other tenant breaches of a rental agreement, or the landlord seeking to discontinue sharing the landlord’s own housing unit may terminate a tenancy.
+Just cause includes, among other grounds, failure to pay rent and other tenant breaches of a rental agreement, or the landlord seeking to discontinue sharing the landlord’s own housing.

 There are various other enumerated less common grounds deemed just cause to terminate a tenancy.